If we cannot keep big money out of politics, we need to get more small money in.

 How Would Democracy Vouchers Work?

-Democracy Vouchers create an additional incentive for candidates to go out into their communities and court grassroots donations.
-Each election cycle, every registered Vermont voter would receive $25 worth of “Democracy Dollars,” which they could then donate to the local politician(s) of their choice.
+Democracy Vouchers allow more voters to contribute to their preferred candidates.
+Each election cycle, every registered Vermont voter would receive $25 worth of “Democracy Dollars,” which they could then donate to the qualified local politician(s) of their choice.

 - Increase voter engagement and participation